Zequez/logseq-vault/pages/Living in the Gift.md

 	- Your life is a gift; Your native state is gratitude
 		- The knowledeg that it is a gift, the knowledge of having received.
 	- ## Gratitude is my native state
+- Life is a gift
 	- > "We did not earn the sun.
 It's not thanks to our hard efforts that the sun shines" -
+-
 -
 -